 The charitable giving landscape, like everything else, went through tremendous changes last year.
 Nonprofits had to move away from tried-and-true fundraising strategies like hosting events, engaging with in-person volunteers and using physical sources like donation boxes.
-As a result, fundraising professionals were presented with the challenge of finding new ways to generate income for their nonprofits.
+This presented fundraising professionals with the challenge of finding new ways to generate income for their nonprofits.

-Surprisingly, even though 2020 was said to be the most difficult year in the last decade, hope showed us that not everything was bad.
-According to Giving Tuesday's Giving in Unprecedented Times report, there was actually an increase in the amount donated to charities during the pandemic.
+Surprisingly, even though 2020 was said to be the most difficult year in the last decade, not everything was bad.
+According to Giving Tuesday’s Giving in Unprecedented Times report, the amount of money donated to charities actually increased.
 They estimate that 2020 saw fundraising go up 5.23% over 2019.
 Last year was also the highest year-to-date with repeat donor growth.

 The Shift Towards a Digital-First Approach